Understanding NIST 800-88: Clear, Purge, and Destroy Explained

 NIST 800-88, also called NIST Special Publication 800-88 (NIST SP 800-88), Guidelines for Media Sanitization, is a U.S. government document providing robust methodological guidance for erasing data from storage media (media sanitization).
 Its objective is to ensure that any data found on storage media is irretrievable.

-Originally established for government use, NIST 800-88 is now widely adopted and recognized by governments and corporations alike as the best-in-class method for ensuring effective media sanitization.
+Originally established for government use, NIST 800-88 guidelines are now widely adopted and recognized by governments and corporations alike as the best-in-class method for ensuring effective media sanitization.

 The NIST guidelines cover all types of storage media, including magnetic, flash-based, and other technologies, using the media sanitization techniques of Clear, Purge, and Destroy.